 - Website Structure – This looks at both internal linking and hierarchy of your website pages.
 The most important pages need to be within 3 clicks from the homepage.

-- Content Readability – Content readability looks at if your content is readable by search engines. two main content types which search engines can’t crawl are iFrames and Flash.
-Website’s should no longer run on Flash as all browsers no longer can open Flash – Find out more details on Microsoft Documentation.
+- Content Readability – Content readability looks at if your content is readable by search engines.
+Two main content types which search engines can’t crawl are iFrames and Flash.
+Website’s should no longer run on Flash as all browsers can no longer open Flash – Find out more details on Microsoft Documentation.

 Indexability is the next part of Technical SEO to look at.
 Indexability looks at whether the content on your site can be indexed successfully and also looks at auditing content that you don’t want search engines to index and if this has been done correctly.